 Evidence of Miss Katherine immigration status in the UK.

 For this I had my current visa and the documents I used to prove my Ancestry so my birth certificate, mums birth certificate and granddads.
-I didn’t expect them to needs this and was added as an additional piece.
-When I asked the officers at the premium service she said that I should include it.
-Not sure if it is necessary but her response makes me think that it is so I suggest including it.
+I didn’t expect them to needs this and I just added a precaution more than anything else.
+When I asked the officers at the premium service she said that I should include it so I suggest adding this evidence.